nqloi/linkify/Client/memory-bank/techContext.md

 ## Coding convention
    - Always prioritize using built-in components from PrimeVue v4.
    - Some components are already globally imported and do not need to be imported again: Button, Dialog, InputText, FloatLabel, ConfirmDialog.
+   - When creating a service, it is necessary to inherit the shared functions in baseServiceFactory.js and useAxios.js.
+Example is postService.js
+   - Using logger.js to handle exception.
+No show toast message

 ## Development Setup
 1. Project Structure